 Don’t let advertisers miss this chance to show off their delicious tacos by offering deals on taco night.
 Go with social media and mobile messaging for these ads.

 World Mental Health Day (October 10): Mental health is a top-of-mind subject for so many.
-After a year-plus of a pandemic, more people are willing to talk about mental health and how it’s OK not to be OK.
+After more than two years of a pandemic, more people are willing to talk about mental health and how it’s OK not to be OK.

 Again, this is an opportunity for your customers to donate a percentage of profits from the day.
 Additionally, in conjunction with a nonprofit, they could host an event dedicated to helping those who don’t have access to mental health treatment options.